Marketing: What to Put on Your Contractor Business Card (And Why Most Cards Get Thrown Away) - TradePass Blog

 This isn't a guess.
 Research consistently shows that 88% of business cards are thrown away within a week.
 For contractors, the number might actually be worse because your cards often get handed over on dusty job sites, stuffed into work-dirty pockets, and compete with a dozen other tradespeople's cards in the same drawer.

-But some contractor business cards *do* work.
+But some contractor business cards do work.
 Some get kept.
-Some generate callbacks months later.
+Some generate repeat work months later.
 Some get pulled out when a neighbor asks, "Do you know a good plumber?"
 The difference between the cards that work and the cards that become landfill isn't luck -- it's what's on them and how they're designed.

 Why Most Contractor Business Cards Fail